 Do You have to Answer Health Questions on the Application?

 Beneficiaries can take advantage of special enrollment periods when they get guaranteed rights to sign up for any plan sold in their local area.
 The most common example of this guaranteed right is when a beneficiary first becomes eligible for Part A and Part B. Other circumstances may be trial periods with other types of senior health plans and rare occasions when an existing plan terminates or does not follow the rules.

 At other times, beneficiaries may be subjected to medical underwriting, and people with preexisting health conditions could get charged more or even declined.
-In contrast, general Medicare Advantage policies cannot ask any medical questions to qualify members for coverage.
 You are, however, restricted to enroll only during certain times of the year.
-Whereas a Medicare recipient can enroll in a Medicare Supplement plan for 2018 at any time so long as they qualify based on either a guaranteed issue right or are able to answer the Medicare supplement company’s health questions.
-That said, each company’s qualifications vary, so it’s very important to enlist the assistance of a veteran Medicare supplement specialist to guide you through the process.
+Whereas a Medicare recipient can enroll in a Medicare Supplement Insurance plan at any time so long as they qualify based on either a guaranteed issue right or are able to answer the company’s health questions.
+That said, each company’s qualifications vary, so it’s very important to enlist the assistance of a veteran Medicare Supplement specialist to guide you through the process.

-You can begin to compare 2018 Medigap plans in your local area by typing your home state into the form at the top of this web page.
-We also welcome your phone calls if you have more questions or need help enrolling in either a Medigap plan for 2018, Medicare Advantage plan, or Part D plan.
-Let us know how we can help you find the right benefits at a price you can afford.
+You can begin to compare Medigap plans in your local area by typing your home state into the form at the top of this web page.